Check Your CIBIL Score & Get Free Credit Report Online Instantly

 • To empower individual consumers to access and understand their credit information

-Do You Need Credit Scores from Every Bureau
+Do You Need Credit Scores from Every Bureau in India

 There isn’t a single universal credit score used by all lenders in India.
 Multiple credit bureaus provide credit scores based on their respective data sets and scoring models.
 Lenders are not required to check reports from each of them.

-Credit Rating Agencies vs. Credit Bureaus
+Credit Rating Agencies vs Credit Bureaus — Key Differences

 The table below highlights the differences between credit rating agencies and credit bureaus: